nasa/openmct/e2e/README.md

 CircleCI

-- Stable e2e tests against ubuntu and chrome
+- e2e tests against ubuntu and chrome
 - Performance tests against ubuntu and chrome
 - e2e tests are linted
 - Visual and a11y tests are run in a single resolution on the default `espresso` theme